 Strength in numbers

-More than 1,800 people volunteer at the golf tournament each year, which will be held June 8-12, 2016, at TPC Southwind in Memphis.
+More than 1,800 people volunteer at the golf tournament each year at TPC Southwind in Memphis.

 With a goal of supporting St. Jude’s efforts to help children and families, the tournament has been recognized as having the best charitable component among all PGA tournaments.

 “No family ever receives a bill from St. Jude,” says Tehani Barton, a tournament volunteer who works for FedEx.

 “They don’t pay for travel, meals, medications, treatments, co-pays, etc.

 “St. Jude lifts that burden so that the families can focus on their child and helping them to get better.”

 Legendary comedian Danny Thomas began fundraising to build St. Jude Children’s Research Hospital in 1955.

 With the help of many like-minded people in Memphis and across the country, within a few years both the hospital and the fundraising organization that sustain it were in place.

 And the hospital’s mission was established: To not only to treat children with devastating diseases, but to aggressively pursue research into cures.